 About Steven Shaw

-Steven learned to swim at an early age and his love of being in the water led him naturally to join his local swimming club where he took up competitive swimming.
-At the age of seventeen he quit – burnt out from the long hours of hard training and suffering from a severely strained neck and upper back.
-At this point in his life he vowed never to return to swimming.
+As a child, Steven’s love of being in the water led him naturally to join his local swimming club where he took up competitive swimming.
+At the age of seventeen, he quit – burnt out from the long hours of hard training and suffering from a severely sprained neck and upper back.
+At this point in his life, he vowed never to return to swimming.

 While at University he was introduced to the Alexander Technique as a means of relieving his pain and became enthused by the ideas of F.M Alexander.
 In 1990 he started the three-year Alexander Technique teacher-training course in Israel.

 During this time he began to re-explore his relationship with the water and by applying principles of the Alexander Technique in that element rediscovered his passion for swimming.
 He developed a new approach to teaching swimming – the Shaw Method.

 Using his unique approach he has over the years helped thousands of people to find freedom and ease in the water.
 Steven enjoys working with swimmers and non-swimmers of all levels ranging from those who are fearful of putting their faces in the water to competitive swimmers looking for a healthier approach.
 He teaches groups and individuals throughout the UK and has introduced the Shaw Method to Japan, Australia New Zealand the US and Canada.